Laundry Service

 Six singles were released from the album.
 The lead single "Whenever, Wherever" became an international success, reaching number one on record charts of Australia, Austria, Canada, France, Germany, Italy and Spain.
 The second English-language single "Underneath Your Clothes" repeated that success, topping the charts of Australia, Austria, and Belgium.
 Both singles charted in the top ten in the United Kingdom and United States.
 Spanish-language singles "Te Dejo Madrid" and "Que Me Quedes Tú" performed well in Hispanic regions, becoming hits in Spain and on the Latin record charts in the United States, respectively.
 The fourth single "Objection (Tango)" became a top ten hit in most countries around the world, while the sixth and final single "The One" was a moderate commercial success.
 To promote the album, Shakira embarked on her Tour of the Mongoose between 2002 and 2003.
 It was her first major worldwide tour and visited many countries and cities.

 Laundry Service received favourable to mixed reviews from music critics.
 Many critics complimented Shakira's varied musical styles and originality, while some critics argued that the album sounded too generic.
 Shakira's vocal talent also attracted praise.
 Laundry Service topped the charts of Australia, Austria, Belgium, Canada and Switzerland, while reaching the top five in Argentina, France, Germany, Spain and the United Kingdom.
 In the United States, Laundry Service peaked at number three on the Billboard 200 chart.
 The album received multiple record certifications, including sextuple platinum in Australia, quintuple in Canada, Spain and Switzerland.
 It was also certified multi-platinum in the United Kingdom and the United States, proving to be a successful crossover for Shakira.
 Globally, Laundry Service was the seventh best-selling album in 2002.
-The album sold around 13 million copies by 2011, making it one of the best-selling albums of the 21st century.
+The album sold around 13 million copies by 2011, making it one of the best-selling albums of the 21st century, and is considered the best-selling album by a female Latin artist.

 The album is listed at number 172 of the "Definitive 200" by the Rock and Roll Hall of Fame.